 Ka Pule a Ka Haku

 The Cathedral owes much to its royal founders and patrons and actively honors the memory of their work in celebrations throughout the church year.
-In 2002 the Royal Patrons Chapel was created in the Cathedral.
-The Wahi Kapu (sacred space) chapel, within the Cathedral, is dedicated to the memory of King Kamehameha IV and Queen Emma and is a place in which one can reflect on their spiritual generosity and magnanimous accomplishments.
+In 2002, the Royal Patrons Chapel (Wahi Kapu, “sacred space”) was created within the Cathedral.
+The chapel is dedicated to the memory of King Kamehameha IV and Queen Emma, and is a place in which one can reflect on their spiritual generosity and magnanimous accomplishments.